Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Setting for the main estimate

 \subsection{Twisted Levi subgroups}

-Fix $M\in\CmL=\CmL(T_0)$, and consider the set of all maximal $\R$-tori contained in $M$ (not necessarily $\R$-split).
-There are only finitely many $M$-conjugacy classes of maximal tori, and we can choose a finite set $\CmT^M_{\max}$ of representatives for these conjugacy classes such that the minimal $\R$-Levi subgroup $L\subseteq G$ containing $T$ is semistandard, that is, also contains the torus $T_0$.
+For $M\in\CmL:=\CmL(T_0)$, consider the maximal tori contained in $M$, not necessarily $\R$-split.
+There are only finitely many $M$-conjugacy classes of such maximal tori.
+We shall choose a finite set $\CmT^M_{\max}$ of representatives $T$ for these conjugacy classes such that the minimal Levi subgroup $L\subseteq G$ containing $T$ is semi-standard, that is, $L$ also contains the torus $T_0$.

 Such a set of representatives can be realized as follows.
 Let $r_1, r_2\in\Z_{\ge0}$ with $r_1+2r_2=n$.
-Consider the maximal torus $T_{r_1,r_2}'=\left(\GL_1(\R)\right)^{r_1}\times\left(\Res_{\C/\R} \GL_1(\C )\right)^{r_2}$ embedded diagonally in $\GL_n(\R)$.
-Here and in the following we identify $\Res_{\C/\R} \GL_1(\C )$ with $\R^{\times}\SO(2)\subseteq \GL_2(\R)$.
-More precisely, $T_{r_1,r_2}'$ consists of matrices of the form
+Consider the maximal torus $T_{r_1,r_2}'=\left(\GL_1\right)^{r_1}\times\left(\Res_{\C/\R} \GL_1 \right)^{r_2}$ embedded diagonally in $\GL_n$.
+Here and in the following we identify $(\Res_{\C/\R} \GL_1)(\R )=\GL_1(\C)$ with $\R^{\times}\SO(2)\subset \GL_2(\R)$.
+More precisely, $T_{r_1,r_2}'(\R)$ consists of matrices of the form